TobiaRigon/PromptPack/README.md

 - Only files with allowed extensions are included by default.
 - Hidden folders and ignored files are shown but deselected by default.
+- If a `.gitignore` file is present, its patterns are also deselected automatically.
+- Detected passwords and API keys are replaced with `***` in the preview and export.
 - All preview and configuration windows inherit the custom icon (`promptpack.ico`), if available.
 - The "Select Files to Include" window uses a dark background when the dark theme is enabled.
 - To avoid slowdowns, preview stops gathering content after the selected token limit.
 Export files are split when they exceed this limit.